apache/amoro/docker/README.md

 ./build.sh amoro
 ```

 - NOTICE: The amoro image, amoro-spark-optimizer image and amoro-flink-optimizer image required the project had been packaged.
-so run `mvn package -pl '!trino'` before build amoro, amoro-spark-optimizer or amoro-flink-optimizer image.
+  So run `mvn package -pl '!amoro-mixed-fomrat/amoro-mixed-format-trino'` before building amoro, amoro-spark-optimizer, or amoro-flink-optimizer image.

 You can speed up image building via